Eileen R. Heisman – President and CEO

 Brian Case is Assistant Vice President of Communications and has more than 20 years of experience in the field of strategic media development.
 Mr. Case is responsible for the oversight of internal, external, and partner communications, both printed and online.
 He was formerly an independent communications consultant for a wide variety of clients that included industry-leading companies, custom publishers, schools, and non-profit associations.
 Mr. Case previously served as Editor-in-Chief of AAA World magazine, Director of Communications for The Union League of Philadelphia, and Editorial Manager for BCM Engineers.
 Mr. Case has a B.A. with honors in Political Science from Penn State University.

-Andrew Hastings is the Vice President of Premier Philanthropy and has 20 years of experience in the philanthropic and nonprofit marketplace.
+Andrew Hastings is Chief Development Officer and has 20 years of experience in the philanthropic and nonprofit marketplace.
 Mr. Hastings is responsible for advanced gift planning and major gifts, business development, institutional partnerships, and has been recognized nationally for his pioneering work in the field of charitable marketing and development.
 Mr. Hastings wrote and edited NPT’s award-winning publication, A Chronological History of Philanthropy in the United States.
 He also developed NPT’s annual research study of the donor advised fund market.
 Mr. Hastings was formerly the President and CEO of the Delaware Association of Nonprofit Agencies, which provided management services and technical assistance to more than 2400 nonprofit organizations.
 Mr. Hastings has a B.A. with honors in Political Science from Denison University and also studied at Exeter College, Oxford University.

 Judith Marchand - Vice President, Strategic Partnerships